apache/spark/docs/code.rst

 Operators
 ---------
-Operators allows to generate a certain type of task that become a node in the DAG when instantiated.
-All operators derive from BaseOperator and inherit a whole lot of attributes and method that way.
+Operators allow for generation of certain types of tasks that become nodes in the DAG when instantiated.
+All operators derive from BaseOperator and inherit many attributes and methods that way.
 Refer to the BaseOperator documentation for more details.

 There are 3 main types of operators:

-- Operators that performs an **action**, or tells another system to perform an action
+- Operators that performs an **action**, or tell another system to perform an action
-- **Transfer** operators move data from a system to another
+- **Transfer** operators move data from one system to another
-- **Sensors** are a certain type of operators that will keep running until a certain criteria is met.
-Things like a specific file landing in HDFS or S3, a partition appearing in Hive, or a specific time of the day.
+- **Sensors** are a certain type of operator that will keep running until a certain criterion is met.
+Examples include a specific file landing in HDFS or S3, a partition appearing in Hive, or a specific time of the day.
 Sensors are derived from ``BaseSensorOperator`` and run a poke method at a specified ``poke_interval`` until it returns ``True``.